anax291/TasteOfDecor/README.md

 This is an e-commerce website built with html, css and vanilla javascript utilizing many of the modern syntaxes and latest features.
 This is a static website (no backend) and therefore it lacks many of the features like

 - No sign in / sign up features
-- No admin panel
+- No proper admin panel
+- No protection for admin pages

 However to get a taste of backend, this websites uses **JSON-SERVER**.
-It can provide us a fake rest api to work with.
+It can provide us with a fake rest api to work with.
 It is great for mocking a backend and prototyping.

 ---